-- Do not need to know how a compiler works to write a program. - Do not need to know how an operating system is built to use one. - Don't need to know how a car works to drive one. - Don't need to know how a database system is built to use it. - physical data independence: how the data is logically organized is independent of how it is physically organized.
-(There is also logical data independence...) - Codd's law: Can only access and update the database via the "query language" (SQL). - SQL is a declarative language.
+Do not need to know how...

+- a compiler works to write a program.

+- an operating system is built to use one.

+- a car works to drive one.

+- a database system is built to use it.

+- physical data independence: how the data is logically organized is independent of how it is physically organized.
+(There is also logical data independence...)

+- Codd's law: Can only access and update the database via the "query language" (SQL).

+- SQL is a declarative language.